wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 ## Part Three - Enhancements
 > Work in Progress...

-Here in Part Three, we'll cleanup the files from Part Two and discuss enhancements like content management systems, front-end frameworks, and application frameworks.
+In Part Three, we'll cleanup the files from Part Two and discuss enhancements like front-end frameworks, content management systems, and application frameworks.

 <br>